Cyber Insurance vs. Warranties: Key Risk Management Elements

 Differentiated Service Offerings

-By offering warranty-backed services, MSPs can differentiate their offerings from competitors who can't provide similar guarantees.
+By offering warranty-backed services, MSPs can set their offerings apart from competitors who can't provide similar guarantees.

 Enhanced Client Trust